Abstract representations of events arise from mental errors in learning and memory

-\textbf{Cross-cluster surprisal effect on errors.} First, we consider the cross-cluster surprisal effect on errors defined by an increase in task errors for transitions between clusters relative to transitions within clusters in the modular graph.
-We employ a mixed effects model with formula `$Error \sim \log(Trial) + Stage + Target + Trans_Type + (1 + \log(Trial) + Stage + Trans_Type | ID)$', where $Error$ indicates whether the subject provided an incorrect (`$1$') or correct ('$0$') response, $Trial$ is the trial number between 501 and 1500, $Stage$ is the stage of the experiment (either one or two), $Target$ is the target button combination, $Trans\_Type$ is the type of transition (either within-cluster or between-cluster), and $ID$ is each subject's unique ID.
-Note that, relative to our measurement of the cross-cluster surprisal for reaction times, we have removed the interaction between $\log(Trial)$ and $Stage$ because it was not statistically significant in this setting.
-We find a significant increase in errors for between- versus within-cluster transitions (Supplementary Tab.
-5), suggesting yet again that subjects have weaker anticipation for cross-cluster transitions than for within-cluster transitions.
+First, we consider the cross-cluster surprisal effect on errors defined by an increase in task errors for transitions between clusters relative to transitions within clusters in the modular graph.
+We employ a mixed effects model with formula `$\text{Error} \sim \log(\text{Trial}) + \text{Stage} + \text{Target} + \text{Recency} + \text{Trans}\_\text{Type} + (1 + \log(\text{Trial})\,|\,\text{ID})$', where Error indicates whether the subject provided an incorrect (`1') or correct (`0') response.
+Note that, relative to our measurement of the cross-cluster surprisal for reaction times in Sec. \ref{measuring_effects}, we have removed the fixed effect interaction between $\log(\text{Trial})$ and Stage as well as the mixed effects for the variables Stage, Recency, and Trans$\_$Type because they are not statistically significant in this setting.
+We find a significant increase in errors for between- versus within-cluster transitions (Supplementary Table 8), suggesting yet again that subjects have weaker anticipation for cross-cluster transitions than for within-cluster transitions.